jwholland98/AdvPy-jholland/README.md

 - Total: 100 points

 ### Kattis
+- Solved kattis problems at certain difficulty levels (90 points)
     - Completed Treasure Hunt (2.7 difficulty) with test cases and screenshot of successful submission
     - Completed Simplicity (2.6 difficulty) with test cases and screenshot of successful submission
     - Completed Recount (2.2 difficulty) with test cases and screenshot of successful submission
     - Completed Secret Chamber at Mount Rushmore (2.2 difficulty) with test cases and screenshot of successful submission
     - Completed Simple Addition (1.8 difficulty) with test cases and screenshot of successful submission
     - Completed Quite A Problem (1.8 difficulty) with test cases and screenshot of successful submission
+- Included automated testing (10 points)